 Andrew Stenson is quickly building a reputation as one of the United States’ most exciting young tenors, with a brilliant tone, artistic intellect, and superb portrayals of a variety of roles.
 He is the first prize winner in both the 2015 Giulio Gari International Vocal Competition and 2016 Gerda Lissner Foundation Competition.
 He is also the recipient of a 2011 Sara Tucker Study Grant from the Richard Tucker Foundation.
 He is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program.

-Mr. Stenson’s 2016-2017 season includes appearances with the Glyndebourne Festival as Ernesto in Don Pasquale, as Tamino in Die Zauberflöte with Seattle Opera, Frederic in Pirates of Penzance with Palm Beach Opera, the title role of Candide with Théâtre du Capitole, Toulouse and Opéra National de Bordeaux, and Tonio in La fille du régiment with Washington National Opera.
-He also joins San Francisco Opera for Dream of the Red Chamber and appears in concert with the Kansas City Symphony for the Mozart Requiem, conducted by Music Director Michael Stern.
+Mr. Stenson’s 2016-2017 season included appearances as Tamino in Die Zauberflöte with Seattle Opera, Frederic in Pirates of Penzance with Palm Beach Opera, the title role of Candide with Théâtre du Capitole, Toulouse, and Opéra National de Bordeaux, and a company debut with Washington National Opera as Tonio in La fille du Régiment.
+He also appeared in concert with the Kansas City Symphony for the Mozart Requiem.
+He concluded the season with a return to Glyndebourne Festival Opera to sing Ernesto in Don Pasquale.

 During the 2015-2016 season, Andrew Stenson made his Lyric Opera of Chicago debut, singing Gen in the world premiere of Bel Canto.
 He also debuted with Arizona Opera as Don Ottavio in Don Giovanni, and with Fort Worth Opera as Count Almaviva in Il barbiere di Siviglia.
 In concert, he sang the Messiah with the Cincinnati Symphony and Britten’s Serenade for Tenor, Horn and Strings with the Rochester Philharmonic.